 Rock’n Roll and Punk

-Mod style is not just super-short mini dresses in A-line.
-Think argyle sweaters in three neutral colors or three colors of similar shade, or three neighbored colors on the color wheel.
-Style them with a corduroy neutral color A-line skirt and patent leather sandals in a bright color.
-What about the plaid blanket scarves?
-They are great to add an extra insulation layer in winter or cover-up on a chilly evening.
+Mod style is not just super-short mini dresses in A-line cuts.
+Think argyle sweaters in three neutral colors.
+Alternatively, you can pick three colors of similar shade, or three neighbored colors on the color wheel.
+Style them with a corduroy neutral color A-line skirt, and patent leather sandals in a bright color.
+What about plaid blanket scarves?
+They are great to add an extra insulation* layer in winter or cover-up on a chilly evening.

 Argyle socks are a classic in work and casual style too in neutral colors under neutral color wool pants in winter or in bright colors under jeans with a solid neutral or bright sweater and sneakers on the weekend, respectively.

 Even a bombshell like Sophia Loren or Marilyn Monroe looks great in a sheer neutral color plaid blouse with tie-neck paired with high-waist jeans, solid pencil skirt or trousers.
-Don’t forget the high-waist pencil skirt in black and white diamond weave with a sweater tucked in and high heel pumps!
-Or Victoria Beckham‘s take on the bombshell with plaid in a black pencil skirt, plaid western skirt and sky-high heels.
+Don’t forget the high-waist pencil skirt in black-and-white diamond weave with a tucked-in sweater and stiletto pumps!
+Or Victoria Beckham‘s take on how to wear plaid.
+Recall her in her western shirt with black pencil skirt, and sky-high heels.
 So sexy! <3

 A signature item in arty slick is the buttoned tailored plaid cape with pockets and collar.
 Go for brown with cream and black for ageless style.
 The plaid itself should look very wide with different widths from 2 to 8 inches (5 to 20 cm).

-The Posh Eclectic style is the trickiest of all.
-To get this style right, you have to try out everything with everything and look for what looks the rightest way wrong.
-Think plaid and sequins, plaid button-down shirt with riding pants and wellies. you get the idea!
+The Posh Eclectic style is the trickiest of all how to wear plaid.
+To get this style right, you have to try out everything with everything.
+Then look for what looks the rightest way wrong.
+Think tartan and sequins, plaid button-down shirt with riding pants and wellies.
+You get the idea!